 The cost of a college education gets a lot of attention these days, and for good reason: Simply applying to college can be an expensive undertaking.
 There's the cost of standardized tests, the application fee and travel costs for campus visits.
 Before you know it, you may have to spend $100 or more for each school you apply to.
 One way to reduce this financial burden is to obtain an application fee waiver.

-According to US News & World Report, the average college application fee in 2016 was $43, while $50 was the most common application fee amount.
-The most expensive schools have fees around $80 to $90, including Stanford University, Duke University and Columbia University.
+According to US News & World Report, the average college application fee in 2022 was $45, while $50 was the most common application fee amount.
+The most expensive schools have fees around $80 to $100, including Stanford University, Duke University and Arkansas Baptist College.

 There are colleges that charge no application fee, such as Averett University, Kenyon College and Carleton College.
 Of the colleges that do charge a small application fee, such as Wofford College, you can expect to pay around $35.